-HHS Organizational Manual - April 2009
+HHS Organizational Manual - Revised July 2015

 Part A Chapter AP: Office of the Assistant Secretary for Public Affairs